Latin American & International Law

-- A total of 24 credit hours that must be completed in one academic year (fall and spring semesters).
+- A total of 24 credit hours that must be completed in one academic year (fall and spring term).

 - 12 concentration-specific credit hours (see below).

 - A three-credit writing seminar or a two-credit directed research paper (30-40 double-spaced pages).

 - Constitutional Law for Foreign Lawyers (This is a requirement for students with a foreign law degree.
 Students with a background in common law may request a waiver from this requirement.)

 Law School Concentration Requirements